arduino/docs-content/content/hardware/07.opta/opta-family/opta/tutorials/user-manual/content.md

 Opta™ devices (all variants) feature an onboard low-power 10BASE-T/100BASE-TX Ethernet physical layer (PHY) transceiver.
 The transceiver complies with the IEEE 802.3 and 802.3u standards and supports communication with an Ethernet MAC through a standard RMII interface.
 The Ethernet transceiver is accessible through the onboard RJ45 connector.

 ![Onboard RJ45 connector in Opta™ devices](assets/user-manual-13.png)

-Some of the key capabilities of Opta's Ethernet transceiver are the following:

-- **Speed and duplex mode**: It can operate at 10 Mbps (10BASE-T) or 100 Mbps (100BASE-TX).
-It also features auto-negotiation, which means it can automatically determine the best speed and duplex mode for communication.
-- **HP Auto-MDIX**: This feature allows you to use a straight-through or crossover Ethernet cable.
-- **Wake on LAN (WoL)**: The device can be programmed to detect certain types of packets and trigger an interrupt.
-- **Cable diagnostics**: The transceiver can detect issues with the Ethernet cable and determine its location.

 The `Arduino Mbed OS Opta Boards` core has a built-in library that lets you use the onboard Ethernet PHY transceiver right out of the box: the [`Ethernet` library](https://www.arduino.cc/reference/en/libraries/ethernet/).
 Let's use an example code demonstrating some of the transceiver's capabilities.